metamath/lamp-guide/docs/index.md

 > Select the magnifying glass (search) icon; in the "label" field
 > enter `df-2` and click on Search.
-> Select the statement labelled `df-2` and press "Choose Selected".
+> Select the step labelled `df-2` and press "Choose Selected".
-> You will now have a new statement:
+> You will now have a new step with this statement:
 > `|- 2 = ( 1 + 1 )`

 This definition of `2` is similar to the value we expanded for `4`.